- Active project

 |Simon Milne (AUT) & Chris Rosin (Lincoln University)||December 2020 – July 2023||$500,000|

 Before Covid-19, tourism contributed 9.8% GDP, $40.9 billion and 14.4% national employment (StatsNZ, 2019).
-While Covid-19 has diminished the country’s most valuable export sector (tourism), it is also a catalyst to develop these types of activities.
+While Covid-19 has diminished the country’s most valuable export sector (tourism), it is also a catalyst to develop more sustainable experiences.

-To develop marine ecotourism activity that embraces regeneration and supports a blue economy, we need to understand where we are now, where we want to go, and how we will get there.
+To develop marine ecotourism activity that embraces sustainability/regeneration and supports a blue economy, we need to understand where we are now, where we want to go, and how we will get there.

 Drawing on mātauranga Māori, this project aims to develop marine ecotourism from low impact ecosystem-based management (EBM) principles.
-Innovative approaches will be adopted to identify, investigate, and achieve the desired outcomes.
+We are using innovative approaches to identify, investigate, and achieve the desired outcomes.
 Key to this is forming a network that enables cross-sectoral learning and can drive and enact change.

-We will work in partnership with iwi, industry, government and community, to:
+We are working in partnership with iwi, industry, government and community, to:

 - establish a baseline of marine ecotourism activity